aurmich/module_lang_fila3/docs/translation-management-packages.md

-# Translation Management Packages for Laravel
+# Translation Management Packages

+## Overview
-Managing translations effectively is vital for any multi-language application to ensure accurate communication with users across different languages.
-This document explores various Laravel packages for translation management, helping choose the right tools for different project needs.
+Managing translations effectively is vital for a healthcare application like `saluteora` to ensure accurate communication with users across different languages.
+This document explores various Laravel packages for translation management, helping choose the right tools for our needs.

 ## Evaluated Packages